-Imagine what it would be like to climb a mountain.
-You have to start at the bottom, and work your way up.
+Imagine climbing a mountain.
+You start at the bottom and work your way up.
 The farther up you go the harder it becomes as the mountain becomes more steep and your body becomes more tired.
-On the other hand, climbing the mountain also becomes easier in some ways, because you've had some practice in those tricky places, and you are getting better and better at navigating the climb.
-When you get too tired, you may need to stop and rest for awhile.
-Once you get some strength back, you keep going--higher and higher and higher until...
+On the other hand, climbing the mountain also becomes easier since you've had some practice in those tricky places.
+Your climbing skills are improving.
+When you get too tired you stop and rest for awhile.
+When you get strength back you keep going--higher and higher and higher.
+Almost there.
+Just a little bit more.
+You can't quit now.
 YOU MADE IT!
 That was a difficult journey!
 How do you feel?